aranasoft/todo-azurewebsites/README.md

     )
     ```
 1. Change the :: comment blocks to echo to help with diagnostic output

-        ```
+    ```dos
     :: 2.
 Select node version
     :: 3.
 Install npm packages
     :: 1.
 KuduSync
     ```

     should become

+    ```dos
     echo 1.
 Select node version
     echo 2.
 Install npm packages
     echo 3.
 KuduSync
     ```
+1. wrap the Install npm packages block in a directory change
+1. remove directory prefix on package.json check
+1. remove inner pushd popd
+1. remove --production from npm install

+    ```dos
+    pushd src/web
+    echo 3.
+Install npm packages
+    IF EXIST "package.json" (
+      call :ExecuteCmd !NPM_CMD! install
+      IF !ERRORLEVEL!
+NEQ 0 goto error
+    )
+    popd
     ```

-move kudusync to bottom
-update echo  to be more useful
-remove deployment target from check for package.json
-pushd to \src\web\ before npm install
+    > This mirrors the npm install you did locally
+1. Add a block to execute gulp locally this goes after the Install npm packages block
+    ```dos
+    )

+    echo "Execute Gulp"
+    IF EXIST "Gulpfile.js" (
+      call .\node_modules\.bin\gulp
+      IF !ERRORLEVEL!
+NEQ 0 goto error
+    )

+    popd
+    ```

+    > The equivalent to this locally would be running gulp from the command line.
+The difference being that you do not have permissions to install globally (npm install -g) on Azure.
+So, you need to run the local copy.

 sync from \src/web/dist
 push azure master